Fraction Calculator: Add, Subtract, Multiply, and Divide Fractions

 What are equivalent fractions?

 Fractions that represent the same value: 1/2 = 2/4 = 3/6 = 50/100.
-Multiply or divide both numerator and denominator by the same number to create equivalent fractions.
+Multiplying or dividing both numerator and denominator by the same number creates equivalent fractions.

 How do I add mixed numbers?